FILM REVIEW: Cosmic Sin

 Technical aspects of the film are its saving grace.
 Miraculously, the camera is on and captures the action.
 Maybe not in the most engaging way but it certainly tries.
 Considering the budget, the CGI is convincing and easy to look at.
 It mixes well with the futuristic set design, arguably the strongest element of the film.
 Costumes work to solidify the interstellar setting.
 It is a shame that there is dialogue over the soundtrack because the music is really great.
 Even with all of these put together, they cannot paper over the substantial cracks left by an underwhelming story.

 Films are meant to make their audience feel something.
-Whether that is happiness because it is great or angry because it is terrible.
+Whether that is happiness because it is great or anger because it is terrible.
 This film elicits neither; it is simply unsatisfying to watch.
 Nothing in the hour thirty minute runtime pays off.
-Nothing new, exciting or fun is told through the extremely forgiving science-fiction gerne.
+Nothing new, exciting or fun is told through the extremely forgiving science-fiction genre.
 Cosmic Sin commits many evils.
 Best send it to purgatory where it will hopefully be cleansed of its greatest sin: unoriginality.

 “You’re an idiot”